Generic name: Adalimumab Prefilled Pens and Syringes [ a-da-LIM-yoo-mab ]

 - Move the site where you give the shot with each shot.

-- If it makes the shot feel better, Humira Pen (adalimumab prefilled pens and syringes) can be taken out of the refrigerator and allow it to sit at room temperature for up to 30 minutes before use.
+- To make the injection feel better, take Humira Pen (adalimumab prefilled pens and syringes) out of the refrigerator and allow it to sit at room temperature for up to 30 minutes before use.
 Do not remove the cap or cover.
 Do not heat Humira Pen (adalimumab prefilled pens and syringes).